Dare Dukes – Executive Director

 As a musician and composer, Dare has written, arranged, and produced two critically acclaimed indie rock and folk records and performed across the country.
 As a writer and performance artist, Dare wrote numerous plays and performances presented in traditional and nontraditional venues in Boston and New York City; articles for periodicals; and two novels (one unpublished, another a work-in-progress).
 He earned an MFA in Creative Writing from The New School, a second MFA in Theater from the University of Minnesota, and a BA in English Literature from the College of the Holy Cross.

-Dare has attended the Summer Institute at the Red Clay Writing Project, the National Writing Project’s site at the University of Georgia, Athens, and he is a National Writing Project Teaching Consultant.
+Dare has attended the Red Clay Writing Project’s Summer Institute, a site of the National Writing Project at the University of Georgia, Athens, and is a National Writing Project Teacher-Consultant.

 Dare was a National Afterschool Matters Fellow for 2015-17, a co-project of the National Institute on Out-of-School Time at Wellesley College and the National Writing Project.